 Included airfare is from select airports only.
 To inquire about a different airport, please contact your Personal Vacation Manager.

 Enrichment Journeys is committed to providing remarkable experiences at extraordinary value.
 As a result, airlines and routes are selected to maximize that value and may involve multiple stops and extended layovers versus non-stop or direct flights.
 Passengers wishing to utilize specific carriers, direct/non-stop flights, Business Class upgrades, or to extend their time in any of our beginning or ending destination cities may do so by contacting Enrichment Journeys and inquiring about the Custom Airfare Program.
 There is a $50 per person charge for this service, however, this charge will be applied toward any flights or upgrades you choose to purchase.
 The $50 charge must be paid prior to receiving a custom air quote.

 Hyannis – Boston: 1.5-hour coach transfer

 Please note that these times are approximate and only reflect the transportation time.
 Our trip may be longer due to stops for sightseeing along the way.

 Interested in more?
 You can upgrade to a Suite and receive all 4 extras!

 Although everyone on the Enrichment Journey will fly into the Boston airport, the itinerary does not include much time in the city.
 With this optional extension you will arrive to Boston 2 days early and stay in the city, giving you time to explore Boston on your own before the start of the Enrichment Journey program.
 Note: tours are not included.
-Price of $449 per person includes:
+Price of $449 per person, based on double occupancy, includes: